 Providing both vision and commitment, the example of Ronny’s contribution to Urology Nursing acts as a beacon for others to follow, so that together we may increase our knowledge, influence and impact upon those who need us most – our patients.
 Ronny demonstrates the best of who we are as urology nurses with his unfailing respect for the patient, his colleagues and the art and science that informs and guides our practice.

 The EAUN Ronny Pieters Award is a discretionary award established to recognise a person who, in the estimation of the EAUN Board, has provided an outstanding and enduring contribution to the development of urological nursing in Europe.
 The award is a vital acknowledgement of the fact that the international urological nursing community is progressive and continues to push the limits of what is known today.

 The award was presented for the first time in 2019 to Ronny Pieters himself.
-The winner will be announced during the Plenary Opening Session at the International EAUN Meeting, and presented to the winner at the Nurses’ Dinner.
+This year, the winner will be announced and the award presented to the winner at the congress.
 The award winner will also be recognised in the EAUN Award Gallery (in the Resource Centre) and on the EAUN website.